Route: Strahan – Queenstown – Derwent Bridge – Ouse – Hobart

 Weather: Cloudy, rain showers, light tail wind

-The weather wasn’t too inviting to go out and I had food and water enough to stay another day but despite the excellent Therm-A-Rest NeoAir mattress, my favorite piece of equipment, I started to feel my back from being horizontal so lang.
+The weather wasn’t too inviting to go out and I had food and water enough to stay another day but despite the excellent Therm-A-Rest NeoAir mattress, my favorite piece of equipment, I started to feel my back from being horizontal so long.

 First down to the Macquarie Heads.
 The peninsula ends at a beach where there’s a very narrow channel of water between the Southern Ocean and the inlet.
 Few people with their 4WD on the beach.